Well, if you are thinking about Kathmandu valley and want to know the top interesting facts about Kathmandu then let us answer this for you.

 - The city has an international airport, with direct flights to many cities around the world.

-- Kathmandu is also a major center for education, with over highest number of colleges and universities in the country.
+- Kathmandu is also a major center for education, with the over highest number of colleges and universities in the country.

 - The city is served by Tribhuvan International Airport, which is the only international airport in Kathmandu.